dmbarbour/wikilon/docs/ABCRT.md

 * scientific computing on very large data sets
 * graphics processing with meshes and textures

+In these cases, and likely others, we will wish to surpass our limited 4GB arena or at least reduce pressure memory and copying for very large objects.
+External resources will continue to model *pure values*.
+However, as with arrays, we can update in place if we know there is no sharing and we have appropriate accelerators.

+Accelerators and accelerated data models, such as arrays, are essential for external resources.
+They allow us to perform deep observations, transforms, and updates without picking a structure apart.
+Consequently, external resources aren't great for ad-hoc data structures, but may prove especially convenient in cases like *arrays*

+ to perform any meaningful observations or updates.
+Accelerators allow us to perform

-In such cases we might wish to surpass our limited 4GB arena, or reduce memory pressure.
-External resources are both simplest and most useful in context of *binaries*, or other arrays of fixed-width objects.
-We can transparently leverage list-processing accelerators for indexing, slicing, and updates.
-In terms of representation, external binaries could be modeled as a new tagged buffer type within an array.
-We'll need to consider external sharing and ownership issues.
+External resources are perhaps simplest in context of *binaries*, or other arrays of fixed-width objects.
+We can immediately leverage list-processing accelerators for indexing, slicing, and updates.
+The representation for the external resource could be an alternative `pbuff` type (via tagged object).

 Texts probably don't need the same high performance treatment as scientific data and graphics processing, but we could externalize them.
 For ad-hoc ABC values, stowage is the better option: we really need accelerators, cheap copies, and predictable sizes to leverage external storage.